manishkatyan/strapi-stripe/README.md

 ## Overview: Start accepting online payments

-The Stripe Payments plugin enables you to accept debit and credit card payments on your Stripe website and application.
+The Stripe Payments plugin enables you to accept debit and credit card payments on your Strapi website or app.

 Setting up the plugin is super easy and can be completed within 10 minutes.